Often asked

 TU Dortmund University itself awards numerous prizes.
 You can find more information here.

-For many awards, researchers cannot apply themselves; instead, they must be nominated by a third party - often by the university management.
-If you have any questions, please send an e-mail to Dr. Claudia Breit, University and Research Development Office.
+For many awards, researchers cannot apply themselves; instead, they must be nominated by a third party - often by the rectorate.
+If you have any questions, please send an e-mail to Dr. Claudia Breit, Staff Unit University and Research Development.

-For awards that allow self-application , the Research Funding Office team will be happy to assist you with the application process.
+For project descriptions that need to be submitted, the Research Funding Office team will be happy to assist you with the application process.

 You can find out about prizes yourself on the following websites: